Dharmesh78/buildspec_NodeJS_example/README.md

 ### Create a DevOps Artifact for your artifact repository
 Create a DevOps Artifact to point to the Artifact Registry repository location you just created above.
 Enter the information for the Artifact location:
-1. Name: `myGoAppArtifact`
+1. Name: `myNodeJSAppArtifact`
 2. Type: General Artifact
 3. Artifact source: Artifact registry Repository Select your Artifact Registry repository created in previous step.
 4. Artifact Location: Set custom location
-4. Path: `REGION/TENANCY-NAMESPACE/myGoWebAppArtifact`
+4. Path: `REGION/TENANCY-NAMESPACE/myNodeJSAppArtifact`
 1. Replace parameters: Yes
 ### Add a Deliver Artifacts stage
-Let's add a **Deliver Artifacts** stage to your Build Pipeline to deliver the `golangWebApp` executable file to an OCI repository.
+Let's add a **Deliver Artifacts** stage to your Build Pipeline to deliver the `app-macos` executable file to an OCI repository.
 The Deliver Artifacts stage **maps** the ouput Artifacts from the Managed Build stage with the version to deliver to a DevOps Artifact resource, and then to the OCI repository.
 Add a **Deliver Artifacts** stage to your Build Pipeline after the **Managed Build** stage.
 To configure this stage:
 1. In your Deliver Artifacts stage, choose `Select Artifact`
-2. From the list of artifacts select the `myGoAppArtifact` artifact that you created above
+2. From the list of artifacts select the `myNodeJSAppArtifact` artifact that you created above
 3. In the next section, you'll assign the  container image outputArtifact from the `build_spec.yaml` to the DevOps project artifact.
-For the "Build config/result Artifact name" enter: `goWebAppArtifact`
+For the "Build config/result Artifact name" enter: `NodeJSAppArtifact`

 ### Run your Build in OCI DevOps